DavidHearl/flag-game/README.md

 # Flags of the World

+## Features

+* Added diffculty factory to the arrar.
+In place to calculate a difficulty rating to segrigation into easy normal hard at a later stage.

 ## Creating the array
 To create the array I coppied all of the image files from the directory and inserted them into excel, from there I used the find and replace feature to remove the .png then created a simple calulation to build up a string.
 = "{country:'" & PROPER(A1) & "',image:'" & A1 & "',fact:''},"